 While a million dollars is a lot of money for one post, mega influencers (and agencies that promote them) would argue that the reach offered is worth it.

-Indeed, as the Instagram post above shows, one post can get in front of more than 10 million people.
+Indeed, as the Instagram post above shows, one post from these types of influencers can get in front of more than 10 million people.

 The problem here, though, is that mega influencers are operating with a one-size-fits-all mindset, and an approach that old school marketing took – throw enough at the wall, and see what sticks.